 The majority of truck bed toolboxes are made of aluminum and come with a diamond-plated pattern.
 The great thing about diamond-plated aluminum is that it’s durable, lightweight and mean looking.
 Maybe the best quality of an aluminum toolbox is that you never need to worry about your toolbox rusting or rotting out.

-Steel is the traditional truck toolbox material.
+As you may have guessed steel is the traditional truck toolbox material.
 Steel pickup toolboxes are heavier than aluminum boxes, however, aluminum toolboxes are less durable and more susceptible to unwanted scratches and dents caused by shifting tools.
 Steel toolboxes are typically powder coated to help resist corrosion.
 However, any chip or scratch in the powder coating will promote premature rusting and corrosion, unlike aluminum toolboxes.